 Finland’s education system is one of the best in the world.
 Universities do not charge tuition fees to EU/EEA students.
 Finnish or Swedish-taught degrees and Ph.D. programs are free of charge for all students regardless of nationality.

 International students need to apply for a resident permit for study programs longer than 90 days.
 Some requirements include providing evidence that you have €560 monthly to support yourself and medical insurance.

 You are allowed to work up to 25 hours a week during the academic term and without restrictions during school holidays.

 After graduation, there are two possibilities for foreigners to stay in the country and get a resident permit.
-You can apply for a 1-year resident permit to look for work and once you have a job offer, apply for a residence permit.
+You can apply for a 1-year resident permit to look for work and apply for a residence permit once you have a job offer.
 After four years of living in Finland, you may be eligible to apply for a permanent residence permit.

 Study in Mexico

 Tuition fees vary according to the institution and study program.
 You could pay between US$378 and US$818 per academic year in a public university, while private universities charge a higher price.
-International students can request an authorisation to work during their stay.
+International students can request authorization to work during their stay.

 You need to apply for a temporary resident visa in the Mexico embassy in your country of residence for programs longer than 180 days.
 If you have a job offer, you can apply for a Mexico work permit after your studies.